 Murphy’s Creek Escape

 Who’d have thought you could find a beach only 30 minutes from Toowoomba?
 That’s just what they have at Murphy’s Creek Escape!
 You can relax on the inland beach, swim in the creek, or take part in any of the many exciting adventure activities at this awesome family-friendly campsite.
-Kids will love flying along at 60kph on the 235m flying fox, or challenging themselves to archery, mountain biking, or abseiling.
+Kids will love flying along on the giant swing – 14 metres high!, or challenging themselves to archery, mountain biking, or the ropes course.

 For more luxury, hire one of the camper trailers complete with queen bed, kitchen, furniture and flooring.
 Dogs are welcome in most areas of the campsite provided they are leashed, and there’s a fenced off-leash area to give your fur baby a run.
 Even your horse can accompany you on this camping holiday – pitch your tent right next to the shady, watered horse yard and enjoy the local riding trails!